rsmp-nordic/rsmp_core_v4/docs/pages/sparkplug.md

 Is the metric type allowed to change over time?
 How are nulls send?
 Can intermediate metric names have values?
 Ie. both fruit and fruit/banana?

+### Modules and components
+Metric structure:
+<module>/<component>/..

+Modules:
+tlc: traffic light control
+traffic: traffic data

+Components:
+tc: traffic controller
+is: intersection
+dl: detecor logic
+in: input
+out: output

+### S0002 Detector logic status
+tlc/is/1/dl/1    boolean

+### S0003 Input status
+tlc/is/1/in/1    string

+### S0004 Output status
+tlc/is/1/out/1    string

+### S0005 Traffic Light Controller starting
+tlc/is/1/starting   boolean

+### S0006 Emergency Route
+tlc/is/1/emergency_route/1   boolean

+### S0007 Controller switched on
+tlc/is/1/active           true
+tlc/is/1/active/source    string

+### S0008 Manual Control
+tlc/is/1/manual           true
+tlc/is/1/manual/source    string

+### S0009 Fixed Time Control
+tlc/is/1/fixed_time           true
+tlc/is/1/fixed_time/source    string

+### S0010 Isolated Mode
+tlc/is/1/isolated           true
+tlc/is/1/isolated/source    string

+### S0011 Yellow Flash
+tlc/is/1/yellow_flash           true
+tlc/is/1/yellow_flash/source    string

+### S0012 All Red
+tlc/is/1/all_red           true
+tlc/is/1/all_red/source    string

+### S0012 Police Key
+tlc/is/1/police_key           true
+tlc/is/1/police_key/source    string

+### S0014 Time Plan
+tlc/is/1/time_plan           string
+tlc/is/1/time_plan/source    string

+### S0014 Traffic Situation
+tlc/is/1/traffic_situation           string
+tlc/is/1/traffic_situation/source    string

+### S0016 Number of detector logics
+Not needed.

+### S00017 Number of signal groups
+Not needed.

+### S0019 Number of traffic situations
+tlc/is/1/traffic_situation/list      array

+### S0020 Control Mode
+Not needed.

+### S0021 Input Forcing
+tlc/is/1/in/1/force    enum (true, false, release)

+### S0022 List of time plans
+tlc/is/1/time_plan/list           array

+### S0023 Dynamic Bands
+tlc/is/1/time_plan/1/dynamic_band/1     integer

+### S0024 Offset
+tlc/is/1/time_plan/1/offset     float

+### S0025 Time-of-Green / Time-of-Red
+tlc/is/1/sg/1/time_to_green      {min, max, likely, confidence}
+tlc/is/1/sg/1/time_to_red        {min, max, likely, confidence}

+### S0026 Week time table
+tlc/is/1/time_plan/schedule/weekdays  {data..}

+### S0027 Week time table
+tlc/is/1/time_plan/schedule/hours  {data..}

+### S0028
+tlc/is/1/time_plan/1/cycle_time  integer

+### S0029 Forced input status
+Not needed.

+### S0030 Forced output status
+tlc/is/1/out/1/force     enum (true, false, release)

+### S0031 Trigger level sensitivity for loop detector
+tlc/is/1/dl/1/treshold      float

+### S0032 Coordinated control
+tlc/is/1/coordinated           true
+tlc/is/1/coordinated/source    string

+### S0033 Signal Priority Request
+tlc/is/1/sg/1/priority                 {data}
+tlc/is/1/sg/1/priority/queue           array

+You send a command and write to /priority.
+If successful, the metric is updated.
+It's also added to the queue which updates the /priority/queue metric.
+Once the status of the request changes /priority/queue is updated.
+This means at /priority will always contain the latest request, while /priority/queue contains the current queue.

+### S0034 Timeout for dynamic bands
+tlc/is/1/time_plan/1/dynamic_band/1/timeout     integer

+### S0035 Emergency route
+Not needed.

+### S0091 Operator logged in/out OP-panel
+tlc/operator/panel     enum

+### S0092 Operator logged in/out OP-panel
+tlc/operator/web     enum

+### S0095 Version of Traffic Light Controller
+sys/version    string

+### S0096 Current date and time
+sys/clock    datetime

+### S0097 Checksum of traffic parameters
+tlc/config/checksum    string

+### S0098 Configuration of traffic parameters
+tlc/config/download           {data}
+tlc/config/download/on        boolean

+### S0201-S0208 Traffic data
+sensor/is/1/dl/1/events                    {data}     # individual detections
+sensor/is/1/dl/1/events/throttle           {data}     # control event chunk period sensor/is/1/dl/1/aggregated                {data}     # aggregation by time
+sensor/is/1/dl/1/aggregated/throttle       {data}     # control aggregation period

+events/throttle is used to control how often individual detection events are posted to /events.
+Events can also be turned off.
+Event can be send indivually as they happen, or can be chunked so that a list of events are send, e.g. each minute.
+Chunked data would use the is_historical flag and the timestamp for each events, usign the same metric name for each event.

+/aggregated/throttle is used to control how often aggregate values are posted to /aggregated.
+Aggregation include e.g. average, minimum and maximum.

+If the device is offline and then comes online again, both events and aggregates can be resend using is_historic.